yaseminkutuk/yaseminkutuk/README.md

-# Hi there! 👋 I'm Yasemin
+# Hi there!
+I'm Yasemin!

 🎯 Data Analyst

-I'm passionate about transforming data into actionable business insights.
+## 👋 About Me

+I'm a Data Analyst with experience in analytics, business intelligence, and data engineering.

+I enjoy transforming raw data into meaningful insights using SQL, Python, and Power BI to support data-driven decision making.

 ## 🛠️ Skills